greg2010/Athena/README.md

 ### Environment variables

-The full reference of all available environment variables, as well as the default values are available in the source code.
+The full reference of all available environment variables, as well as the default values is available in the source code.
 Please refer to the following files:

 - Backend: